Blond Ambition World Tour: In the work of other artists and popular culture

-It has also left its mark on the work of subsequent pop acts; NMEs El Hunt wrote: "Think of the whips and chains of Rihanna's 'S&M', Ariana Grande's 'Side to Side' and countless other pop greats who emerged post-Madonna, and traces of Blond Ambition linger in their every move".
+Influence of the tour has been traced across subsequent generations of pop performers.
+NMEs El Hunt wrote: "Think of the whips and chains of Rihanna's 'S&M', Ariana Grande's 'Side to Side' and countless other pop greats who emerged post-Madonna, and traces of Blond Ambition linger in their every move".
 The music video for Lady Gaga's 2010 single "Alejandro" was deemed a "visual love letter" to Madonna and the tour.
 Kylie Minogue's 1991 Let's Get to It Tour was criticized for its similarities to Blond Ambition and branded a "parody".
-Further influence has been recognized by critics on Michael Jackson's 1992–93 Dangerous World Tour, as well as on the live performances of Pink, Beyoncé, Lady Gaga, Katy Perry, Miley Cyrus, Marilyn Manson, Nicki Minaj and Justin Bieber.
-In order to record the actors' expressions up close, filmmakers working on James Cameron's Avatar (2009) had them wear black headsets with small square cameras positioned in front of their mouths ―similar to the microphones used by Madonna on the tour; producer Jon Landau explained that, "if [Madonna] can be bouncing around with a microphone in her face and give a great performance [...] we thought, 'Let’s replace that microphone with a video camera'".
+Critics have identified Blond Ambition's imprint on live performances and tours by Michael Jackson, Pink, Beyoncé, Katy Perry, Miley Cyrus, Marilyn Manson, Nicki Minaj, and Justin Bieber.
+Beyond music, the tour's use of a headset microphone influenced performance technology; producer Jon Landau cited Madonna's example when adapting similar head-mounted cameras for motion-capture work on James Cameron's Avatar (2009).